krea-ai/open-prompts/README.md

 ...
 ```

-all the modifiers can be found within the folder `modifiers`.

-modifiers are organized within sub-categories that at its time belong to a parent category.

-each of the subfolders within `modifiers` represents a different category of modifiers—and the name of each subfolder specifies the name of each category.

-modifier subcategory files are plain `txt` that contain a different modifier in each row.
+All the modifiers can be found within the folder `modifiers`, and they are organized within sub-categories that at its time belong to a parent category.
+Each of the subfolders within `modifiers` represents a different category—and the name of each subfolder specifies the name of each category.
+Sub-categories are represented within `txt` files where their name represent the name of the sub-category, and they contain a different modifier in each row.

-the following is an example of how the subcategory `3D` from the category `digital art` could look like:
+The following is an example of how the subcategory `3D` from the category `digital art` could look like:
 ```
 artstation
 renderman